Operation Moses: Celebrating 40 years since mission to rescue Ethiopian Jews

 (photo credit: ELAD ZAGMAN)

-Sofer said that Operation Moses was a major asset in immigration to Israel, coming to fruition through the righteousness, sense of responsibility, and creativity of IDF soldiers, Mossad agents, Jewish Agency personnel, and the immigrants themselves.
+Sofer said that Operation Moses was a major asset for immigration to Israel, coming to fruition through the righteousness, sense of responsibility, and creativity of IDF soldiers, Mossad agents, Jewish Agency personnel, and the immigrants themselves.

 Following the flight of Ethiopians from famine and the Ethiopian Civil War, almost 8,000 Jews were flown in secret from Sudan to Israel over several weeks.
+Hundreds died from attacks and disease during the march of hundreds of kilometers over difficult terrain and conditions.

 Operation Moses: Celebrating 40 years since the mission to rescue Ethiopian Jews (credit: ELAD ZAGMAN)